 Candlepin or 10-pin?
-Bowl with the locals at Lanes and Games, or with cocktails (and the occasional star athlete) at Jillian's?
+Bowl with the locals at Boston Bowl, or with cocktails and dinner at Kings or Lucky Strike?
 If you're not from around here, you may not initially realize that bowling in Boston involves a variety of choices.

-You can find both candlepin and 10-pin options at lanes in and around greater Boston – and the places range from local town hangouts to see-and-be-seen clubs (that just happen to have bowling alleys).
+You can find both candlepin and 10-pin options at lanes in and around greater Boston – and the places range from local town hangouts to full experiences with way more than just bowling.

 Where to Go

-Open Wednesdays through Saturdays, South Boston Bowlarama is a place for candlepin – and for hearing the local Southie accents at their finest.
-The nothing-fancy setting with do-it-yourself score cards and ball return, cash-only setup, and affordable prices to bowl also gets kudos for its "wicked cheap beer".
-Come for the bowling, stay for the characters.
+Open Wednesdays through Saturdays, South Boston Bowlarama is another place for candlepin bowling.
+The no-frills with do-it-yourself score cards and ball return, cash-only setup, and affordable prices to bowl also gets kudos for its "wicked cheap beer."